Vita Karoli Magni

-Content of Vita Karoli Magni
+Synopsis

 The work begins with a preface that is mainly Einhard explaining why he is writing the book, highlighting the idea that he feels it is his duty and that he had such love for Charles that he felt that it would be a tragedy if he was forgotten.
-The book then moves onto the full of the Merovingian family and how the Carolingian came to power, briefly describing the kingship of Pippin and the years of joint rule between Charlemagne and Carloman.
+The book then moves onto the fall of the Merovingian family and how the Carolingian came to power, briefly describing the kingship of Pepin the Short and the years of joint rule between Charlemagne and Carloman.

-A large section of the book is then dedicated to going through King Charles many conquest and military campaigns.
+A large section of the book is then dedicated to going through King Charles' many conquest and military campaigns.
 Einhard goes to great efforts to frame all of the conquests as justified and even righteous; in most cases, however, he is vague on the details of how the wars went and simply summaries the reasons for why they started and what the outcome was.

 Einhard then describes at length both Charlemagne physical appearance and his personality, making sure to highlight all the good qualities of Charles, especially his piety and moderation in all worldly pleasures.
-In this section of the book Einhard also takes time to talk about some of Charles many kids and seemingly tries to explain the reason that Charlemagne never let his daughters marry was because he simply loved them too much to be parted from them.
-However it is Einhard's very brief description of the rebellion of Pippin the Hunchback that is of great importance as we know much more about Pippin than what Einhard says and many historians have seen it as blatant historical revisionism by Einhard.
+In this section of the book Einhard also takes time to talk about some of Charles' many children and seemingly tries to explain the reason that Charlemagne never let his daughters marry was because he simply loved them too much to be parted from them.
+However it is Einhard's very brief description of the rebellion of Pepin the Hunchback that is of great importance as we know much more about Pippin than what Einhard says and many historians have seen it as blatant historical revisionism by Einhard.

 The final part of the book deals mainly with Charlemagne being crowned Roman Emperor on Christmas day of the year 800 and it also lays out his death and will as well as the ascension of his son Louis the Pious.
-The book clams that Charles had no idea that he was to be crowned emperor going so far as to state that:
+The book claims that Charles had no idea that he was to be crowned emperor going so far as to state that:

 "He at first had such an aversion that he declared that he would not have set foot in the Church the day that they [the imperial titles] were conferred, although it was a great feast-day, if he could have foreseen the design of the Pope".

 There has been a great debate among historians as to whether this view put forward by Einhard is correct, with most modern historians having reached the conclusion that Charlemagne must have definitely known about the Pope's plans long before it happened.
 The work ends with a copy of Charlemagne's will and a description of his burial bringing the book to a close on a rather somber note.